 We kill them in masses to pig ourselves lavishly.
-Not to speak about the vicious crime, easy to discern, of hunting for mere pleasure, without excuse of hunger.
+Not to speak about the vicious crime, easy to discern, of hunting for mere pleasure, without excuse of hunger or defense.

-You can enjoy ignorance for long years but when the thought comes at last to you it is clear; on one hand it is us or them, on the other hand the way we treat them is evil.
+You can enjoy ignorance for long years but when the thought comes at last to you it is clear; on one hand - if it comes to food - it is us or them, on the other hand the way we treat them is evil.

-Renouncing to eat life would be betraying our life, this beastly thing in us, our most precious and sacred possession.
+Renouncing to eat life would be betraying our life, this beastly thing in us, half of our nature, our most precious and sacred possession.
 We would not listen to the clandestine suicides of humankind tempting us to gradually stop eating.
 For the time being at least we will sacrifice to eat.
-But we also close our eyes to mass torture in cold blood and that is debasing humanity.
+But we also close our eyes to mass torture in cold blood.
+That is debasing humanity.

 This is not good.

-Growing them humanely, allowing them a life cycle, being, playing, their moments of joy, killing them as swiftly as we have the skill, would still be morally schizophrenic but could balance ritually the sacrifice; we must feed the animal in us or die but we would do it with as much pity and respect as possible for the enlightened beast which we want to be.
+Growing them humanely, allowing them a life cycle, room to move, to be, to play, their moments of joy, killing them as swiftly as we have the skill, would still be morally schizophrenic but could balance ritually the sacrifice; we must feed the animal in us or die but we would do it with as much pity and respect as possible for the enlightened beast which we want to be.